 - Know who is responsible for the plan.
 Make it clear who is responsible for reviewing and updating the cybersecurity plan, and how often.

 - Make training part of the job.
 Determine who is responsible for training users, enforcing standards, and managing/monitoring installed software.

 - Make sure the plan is available and easily accessible.
 Ensure all those who are responsible for implementing the plan have a copy in the event of an incident.
-And keep in mind that it should be not stored on the cloud, and a physical (printed) backup stored at a secure offsite location in case your digital copies become unavailable.
+Keep multiple copies of your plan ─ a local network copy, a backup stored on the cloud, and a physical (printed) backup stored at a secure offsite location in case your digital copies become unavailable.

 Following the five tips outlined above can help any business — including yours — develop an effective cybersecurity plan over time.
 And while you work to put your plan in place, there are several key actions you can take today to make your business safer.